 Potential product lines can include almost anything; however targeted products almost always share some or all of the following key characteristics:

-- The product is easily concealed to avoid detection when stolen
+- The product is often easily concealed to avoid detection when stolen.

 Based on this model, it’s easy to see that ORC groups can potentially steal a wide array of products, from over-the-counter drugs, razor blades, baby formula, cigarettes, batteries, video games, DVDs, gift cards, jewelry, large or small electronics, designer clothing, power tools, high-end meats, or any number of items that are in high demand.

-Essentially, product is only limited by the needs of the criminal element, the ingenuity of those attempting to steal our products and the expedience through which the product can be sold and converted to cash.
+Essentially, product is only limited by the needs of the criminal element, the ingenuity of those attempting to steal products, and the expedience through which the product can be sold and converted to cash.

 Understanding the Threat

-The potential profits associated with this type of theft also remind us that we should never underestimate the intelligence, ingenuity, motivation, or ruthlessness of those involved.
+The potential profits associated with this type of theft also remind us that we should never underestimate the ingenuity, motivation, or ruthlessness of those involved.
 The presence of determined, organized criminals working and stealing throughout our organizations pose a real threat to both employees and customers alike.
-From in-store thefts to cargo hijacking and every possible opportunity in between, these incidents frequently involve fear, intimidation and violence.
-Corruption, hostility and competition can be fierce in organized crime, with the potential for perpetrators to harm each other as well as those that might stand in their way.
+From in-store thefts to cargo hijacking and every possible opportunity in between, these incidents may involve fear, intimidation, and violence, with the potential for perpetrators to harm anyone that might stand in their way.

 Organized retail crime activities can also result in dangerous products ending up in public venues.
 Counterfeiting, re-packaging, the changing of expiration dates, handling products in dirty and unsanitary environments, and product adulteration and dilution operations can result in item contamination, health and safety concerns, in addition to eroding brand credibility and lost sales.